JHodgkins/MSP4-MovieBox/docs/deployment/DEPLOYMENT.md

 - An IDE (such as [Visual Studio Code](https://code.visualstudio.com/) or [GitPod](https://www.gitpod.io/))
 - [Python](https://www.python.org/downloads/) The project uses Python version 3.8.12
-- An [AWS](https://aws.amazon.com/) accountm and a [S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) this will be needed for storing the static files.
+- An [AWS](https://aws.amazon.com/) account and a [S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) this will be needed for storing the static files.
-- [Stripe](https://dashboard.stripe.com/register) Sign up for a free account to have access to test card details, this is what is sed to process the purchases on the web application.
+- [Stripe](https://dashboard.stripe.com/register) Sign up for a free account to have access to test card details, this is what is used to process the purchases on the web application.

 ## Cloning the repository (Gitpod)